intel/linux-npu-driver/validation/umd-test/configs/README.md

 ## Global variables
 Defines directories where models, blobs and pictures are stored that are used by tests

-In this section is also defined logging level, accepted values are: QUIET ERROR, WARNING, INFO, VERBOSE
+In this section is also defined logging level, accepted values are: QUIET, ERROR, WARNING, INFO, VERBOSE

 Example:
 ```